Luke-J-Miller/Qiskit-v2.X-developer-certification-practice-test/non-necessary_files/readme.md

 These files were used in the contruction of the practice test.
 They're not needed, but feel free to download them and modify them.
+All files are available at [https://www.kaggle.com/datasets/lukemiller1987/qiskit-associate-developer-cert-practice](https://www.kaggle.com/datasets/lukemiller1987/qiskit-associate-developer-cert-practice)